aio-libs/aiokafka/README.rst

 ****************

 AIOKafkaConsumer is a high-level, asynchronous message consumer.
-It interacts with the assigned kafka Group Coordinator node to allow multiple consumers to load balance consumption of topics (requires kafka >= 0.9.0.0).
+It interacts with the assigned Kafka Group Coordinator node to allow multiple consumers to load balance consumption of topics (requires kafka >= 0.9.0.0).

 Example of AIOKafkaConsumer usage: